andrestoll/marPresentations/presentations/awsResourceManagement.md

 ## Resource Management
 ### AWS Config
-- tracks the configuration state of your AWS resources at a point in time
+- tracks the configuration state
-- shows how your resources are related to one anotherso that you can see how a change in one resource might impact another
+- shows how your resources are related to one another
-- specify rules to define the optimal baseline configuration for your resources
+- specify rules to define the optimal baseline configuration

 ---